instructor-ai/instructor/docs/concepts/retrying.md

 assert response.name == "JASON" #(2)!
 ```

 1. We set the maximum number of retries to 3.
-Which means that if the model returns an error, we'll reask the model up to 3 times.
+This means that if the model returns an error, we'll reask the model up to 3 times.
-2. We assert that the name is in all caps
+2. We assert that the name is in all caps.

 ```json
 {